eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 ## Introduction

-Based primarily on the proof include in W.D.
+Based primarily on the proof included in W.D.
 Wallis' [The Mathematics of Elections and Voting](https://link.springer.com/book/10.1007/978-3-319-09810-4){:target="_blank"}, with more detail.
 I also referenced [these lecture notes](https://web.stanford.edu/~ashishg/msande336/aut2021/handouts/lecture5_notes.pdf){:target="_blank"} from Ashish Goel's course at Stanford, and this ["simple proof" by Andrew C. Eggers](https://andy.egge.rs/papers/Eggers_GibbardSatterthwaite.pdf){:target="_blank"}.

 The Gibbard-Satterthwaite theorem is a fundamental result in social choice theory, which loosely states that no "reasonable" ranked voting system can be strategyproof.
 That is, there can always be a situation where a voter can get a better result by voting dishonestly.
 The exception is a "dictatorship", where the whole election is decided by a single voter, and all other ballots are ignored.